 We then supported new curriculum rollout through the Educate!
 Exchange program, working in parallel with our partner organization Akazi Kanoze Access.
 In 2017, we nearly completed our first two-year Educate!
 Exchange program to support the implementation and teacher training for Rwanda’s national entrepreneurship curriculum reform.
 In order to successfully support this reform in schools, we collaborated with government officials, district master trainers and school administrators in termly teacher trainings.
 In addition, we held regular trainings for school administrators and local education officers to help create support systems at district and sector levels and in schools that encourage teachers to implement new practices.

-In 2016, Educate! continued to advise the government of Rwanda on skills-based education reforms and worked with the Rwandan Education Board, in partnership with Akaze Kanoze, to help design a new curriculum.
+In 2016, Educate! continued to advise the government of Rwanda on skills-based education reforms and worked with the Rwandan Education Board, in partnership with Akazi Kanoze Access, to help design a new curriculum.

-Educate!, together with Akazi Kanoze, also supported the Rwandan government with nationwide rollout of this skills-based curriculum.
+Educate!, together with Akazi Kanoze Access, also supported the Rwandan government with nationwide rollout of this skills-based curriculum.
 We launched a teacher training program in 2016, called the Educate!
 Exchange, whose goal is to accelerate the adoption of experiential teaching methods, leading to the practice of workforce readiness, entrepreneurship, and 21st century skills in schools.

-Educate! signed an MOU with the Rwandan government to incorporate the Skills Lab and Student Business Club components of the Educate! model into the government’s new Competence Based Curriculum to be rolled out across Rwanda.
-With partners EDC and Akazi Kanoze, Educate! ran a training of trainers to support Rwanda's secondary school teachers in integrating the Skills Lab into their classrooms.
+Educate! signed an MOU with the Rwanda Education Board to incorporate the Skills Lab and Student Business Club components of the Educate! model into the government’s new Competence Based Curriculum to be rolled out across Rwanda.
+With partners EDC and Akazi Kanoze Access, Educate! ran a national training of trainers to support Rwanda's secondary school teachers in integrating the Skills Lab into their classrooms.